Our School

 Our Mission

-WMCHS will prepare all students, especially those who are at-risk and under-served for success in college, leading to professional careers through a blended high school and college curriculum.
+The WMCHS will prepare all students, especially those who are at-risk and under-served for success in college, leading to professional careers through a blended high school and college curriculum.

-WMCHS achieves this mission by offering project-based learning, a blended instructional model, dual enrollment and early college experiences, and differentiated support through a nurturing, family based school culture.
-WMCHS is structured on the Middle College National Consortium Design Principles with possible career pathways available to all students.
-WMCHS career pathways will provide students high school and college courses, internships, and hands-on experiences directly aligned to each student’s pathway of choice and post-secondary plans.
+The WMCHS achieves this mission by offering project-based learning, a blended instructional model, dual enrollment and early college experiences, and differentiated support through a nurturing, family based school culture.
+The WMCHS is structured on the Middle College National Consortium Design Principles with possible career pathways available to all students.
+The WMCHS career pathways will provide students high school and college courses, internships, and hands-on experiences directly aligned to each student’s pathway of choice and post-secondary plans.

 Our Vision